US DOLLAR INDEX Forecast and News

 DOLLAR INDEX, USDX

-The U.S. Dollar Index (USDX) is an index (or measure) of the value of the United States dollar relative to a basket of foreign currencies.
+The US Dollar Index (USDX) is an index (or measure) of the value of the United States dollar relative to a basket of foreign currencies.
 These currencies are the Euro (constituting 57.6% of the weighting), Japanese Yen (13.6%), British Pound (11.9%), Canadian Dollar (9.1%), Swedish Krona (4.2%) and Swiss Franc (3.6%).
 The index started in 1973 -with the absolution of Bretton Woods- with a base of 100.000, and values since then are relative to this base.
 For example, if the current reading says 99.800, this means that the dollar has fallen 0.2% since the start of the index (99.800 - 100.000).

 Being the Dollar Index a geometrically weighted index and not a trade-weighted one, it is too concentrated in Europe and does not include two of the U.S. top four trading partners Mexico and China.
 It does not appear to be used by corporates or many asset managers, like mutual funds, insurance companies, and endowments.
 It is primarily a speculative vehicle.
 It's also important to acknowledge that a geometric mean artificially lowers the value of the USD over time.